threeplanetssoftware/apple_cloud_notes_parser/README.md

 Within that folder, sub-folders will be created based on the current date and time, to the second.
 For example, if this program was run on December 17, 2019 at 10:24:28 local, the output for that run would be in `[location of this program]/output/2019_12_17-10_24_28/`.
 If the type of backup used has the original files referenced in attached media, this program will copy the file into the output directory, under `[location of this program]/output/[date of run]/files`, and beneath that following the file path on disk, relative to the Notes application folder.

 This program will produce four CSV files summarizing the information stored in `[location of this program]/output/[date of run]/csv`: `note_store_accounts.csv`, `note_store_embedded_objects.csv`, `note_store_folders.csv`, and `note_store_notes.sqlite`.
 Finally, it will produce an HTML dump of the notes to reflect the text and table formatting which may be meaningful in `[location of this program]/output/[date of run]/html`.

-Because Apple devices often have more than one version of Noes, it is important to note (pun intended) that all of the output is suffixed by a number, starting at 1, to identify which of the backups it corresponds to.
+Because Apple devices often have more than one version of Notes, it is important to note (pun intended) that all of the output is suffixed by a number, starting at 1, to identify which of the backups it corresponds to.
 In all cases where more than one is found, care is taken to produce output that assigns the suffix of 1 for the modern version, and the suffix of 2 for the legacy version.

 ## Requirements